MaxCarlson/StuckFish/README.md

 ### Misc Features

-"Perfect" perft tested to (mostly) max depth of positions found [here](https://chessprogramming.wikispaces.com/Perft+Results#Initial%20Position-Perft%2013)
+"Perfect" multi-threaded perft and divide functions tested to (mostly) max depth of positions found [here](https://chessprogramming.wikispaces.com/Perft+Results#Initial%20Position-Perft%2013)

 Also includes a divide utility (like perft) which prints the number of positions found for each root move of the current position up to a given input depth.